Nemin32/Nemin32.github.io/other/_posts/2025-06-15-molluckfic.md

 BigFace let out a mirthless snort.
 "If you insist to call it that, yes, there is in fact something I wish to negotiate for.
 But I know your kind and you should know your place.
 Your business is doomed and your mortal coil is about to unwind.
 Whether I end your life here or your own kin a little while later is of no great consequence."

 Molluck, however, stood his ground.
 "So what's your angle?
-What deal are you try'na cut"
+What deal are you try'na cut?"

 "There is a Prophecy.
 It is as old as time."
 Though Molluck could not see him behind the mask, BigFace's voice betrayed a sense of longing.
 He lowered his weapon.
 "A promise if you will.
 Of better times and a resurgence many think unbelievable.
 My ancestors waited one generation after the other for the stars to align, but they never did."
 He ran his fingers down his spear's hilt.
 "Until now.
 The elders finally think this moment is what we were waiting for."
 He paused for a second, then pointed at Molluck with his empty hand.
 "However, to kickstart the prophecy, we need a spark."